gvwilson/sensibleadventures/nardica/nardica.md

 A rangy man in a yellow-and-green vest with a half-star tattooed on his face shoved a couple of people out of his way and grabbed Iffy by the arm.

+And there it was in her head,
+like a wireframe of a machine in a homework assignment labelled with angles and velocities.
-Without thinking she spun around, swinging the toolbox in a sharp arc.
+Before she even realized what she was doing she spun around, swinging the toolbox in a sharp arc.
-*Crack!*
-Its rising edge clipped the *Taroona* crewman in the knee.
+Its rising edge hit the *Taroona* crewman beneath his knee with a crack.

-"Ow!
-Shadding hack, ya wheezy scaper, I'm gonna---"
+"Aargh!
+Shadding hack, ya wheezy---"

-But Iffy never got to find out what the sailor was gonna, because Wales was right there beside her swinging the toolbox in his right hand to connect with the side of the sailor's head.
+The toolbox in Wales' right hand connected with the side of sailor's head with a thud.
-*Thud!*
 The Aussie hit the cobblestones in a heap.

 "Run!"
 Wales urged as two more sailors caught sight of their fallen comrade